Security scan

 Dashboard

-• Flagged — paginated list of flagged requests with masked samples, direct link to the full /requests row for context
+• Flagged, Paginated list of flagged requests with masked samples and direction labels (request vs response), direct link to the full /requests row for context

 API